SvenGroen/Diffusion-based-Tabular-Data-Synthesis/README.md

 (WORK IN PROGRESS)

 # Diffusion based Tabular data synthesis
+This repository allows you to create synthetic tabular data using TabDDPM, CTABGAN, CTABGAN+, TVAE and SMOTE.

-This repository contains the software code for my [master thesis](https://github.com/SvenGroen/Masterarbeit) The code is based upon the implementation of [TabDDPM](https://github.com/rotot0/tab-ddpm) and expands their code.
+It contains the software code for my [master thesis](https://github.com/SvenGroen/Masterarbeit).
+The code is based upon the implementation of [TabDDPM](https://github.com/rotot0/tab-ddpm) and expands their code.

 Make sure to have a look at the paper "TabDDPM: Modelling Tabular Data with Diffusion Models" ([paper](https://arxiv.org/abs/2209.15421)).